Graylog2/documentation/pages/integrations/forwarder.rst

 The Graylog Forwarder provides the ability to forward messages from one Graylog cluster to another over HTTP/2.
-The Graylog Forwarder may be used for a variety of use cases, but the most common is to centralize log messages from multiple Graylog instances.
+The Graylog Forwarder may be used for a variety of use cases, but the most common is to centralize log messages from multiple distributed Graylog clusters (which allows centralized alerting, reporting, and oversight).
 Messages are forwarded at the very end of the message processing pipeline in the source Graylog cluster (at the same time as they are written to Elasticsearch).

 The Graylog Forwarder features an on-disk journal, which messages are written to before attempting to send over the network to the destination Graylog cluster.
 This provides an extra layer of reliability in the case that the remote